KnowledgeLab/IC2S2_Datathon/README.md

 ## 5.Location Information
 ### About Data
+We provide the data with the following properties...
 - Gender
 - Age
 - Household Income
 - Occupation & Commuting
 - Race/ethnicity
 - Education
 - Housing and living conditions
 - Health